 2. Harvest Flowers in the Early Morning

-Cutting flowers in the early morning when it’s cooler and they’ve had a chance to rehydrate will extend your flower’s vase life.
+Cutting flowers in the early morning, when it’s cooler, will extend your flower’s vase life.
+This is because they’ve had a chance to rehydrate.

 Always avoid harvesting in the heat of the day when your plants are more stressed.

-3. Cut Your Flowers Properly & Add to Water Immediately
+4. Cut Your Flowers Properly and Add to Water Immediately

 When harvesting your flowers from the garden, make 45-degree angle cuts above a node to promote new blooms.

-If your flowers are store-bought, you will still need to trim the stems an inch or two at an angle, allowing for better water intake since they aren’t sitting flat on the bottom of the vase and have a bigger surface area.
+If your flowers are store-bought, trim the stems an inch or two at an angle.
+This allows for better water uptake.
+They aren’t sitting flat on the bottom of the vase and have a bigger surface area.

-Make sure to put the flower stems into your clean bucket filled with cold water immediately after cutting them.
+Put the flower stems into your clean bucket filled with cold or room-temperature water immediately after cutting them.

-By removing the extra foliage, the water will stay cleaner and it will help to eliminate odors.
+By removing the extra foliage, the water will stay cleaner and help eliminate odors.

-Fill your bucket or two with beautiful fresh flowers and bring them to a cool, dark space inside to start rehydrating for a few hours before you start arranging them in a vase.
+Fill a bucket or two with beautiful fresh flowers.
+Bring them to a cool, dark space inside to start rehydrating for a few hours before arranging them in a vase.

-Flower food, which helps extend a cut flower’s vase life, basically consists of citric acid, bleach, and sugar.
+Flower food, which helps extend a cut flower’s vase life, consists of the following ingredients: citric acid, bleach, and sugar.